jzabroski/Home/Docker/README.md

 See also: Docker App, as discussed in [The TICK Stack as a Docker Application Package](https://medium.com/better-programming/the-tick-stack-as-a-docker-application-package-1d0d6b869211)

+See also: Docker Config, as discussed in [Docker Tips: Using Docker Config](https://medium.com/better-programming/about-using-docker-config-e967d4a74b83)

 ## Additional docker commands

 | Command | Purpose |